princessofpain/Blog/readme.md

 A web blog filled with placeholder text and images.

 ## Technology
-The web blog was created with HTML5, CSS3 and JavaScript.
-I used Gulp for automation and NPM as package manager.
+The web blog was created with HTML5, CSS3 and JavaScript (jQuery).
+I used Gulp for automation and npm as package manager.

+* Date API to get the current time and date
+* Local Storage to save, edit, check and display data

 ## Functionalities
 I added a variety of functionalities to the web blog.